 What do Roasted Pumpkin Seeds Taste Like?

-Seeds roasted through this method are incredibly delicious.
+Seeds roasted through this method are incredibly delicious and a crunchy snack.

 Use this Method for All Winter Squash Seeds!